Magnolia Park, Houston

-Magnolia Park is an area of the East End, Houston, Texas, located near the Houston Ship Channel.
+Magnolia Park (Spanish: Parque Magnolia) is an area of the East End, Houston, Texas, located near the Houston Ship Channel.
 One of the oldest Hispanic neighborhoods in the City of Houston, Magnolia Park was formerly incorporated as the City of Magnolia Park in eastern Harris County.

 History

 In 1890 Magnolia Park was laid out on a 1374 acre site on Harrisburg Road across Brays Bayou from Harrisburg and 7 mi downstream from Houston.
 The plot was owned by Thomas M. Brady, and the community was named for the 3,750 magnolias planted by developers.
 The Magnolia Park community was organized in 1909.
 The city incorporated in 1913, even having its own police force.

 Magnolia Park originally had non-Hispanic White Americans.
 Mexican-Americans from South Texas started to settle in Magnolia Park in 1911.
 By the 1920s, many Mexicans fleeing the Mexican Revolution settled in Magnolia Park.
 The construction of the Houston Ship Channel and area industries attracted Mexicans.
 They worked in different fields depending on their gender, with women working in factories, stores, and textile plants and men in working in industries such as construction and maintenance of the Ship Channel, cotton compresses and cement plants.

 Canal Street in Magnolia Park was originally known as "German Street."
 Circa 1918 it was renamed "Belgium Street" in honor of a country invaded by Germany in World War I. At a later point the name was harmonized with that of the section in the pre-merger City of Houston, known as Canal Street.

 Magnolia Park was annexed to Houston in October 1926.
 The Mexican community stayed centered in Magnolia Park partly due to discrimination from elements of the Anglo community.
 By 1926 Magnolia Park was called "Little Mexico" by Anglo residents of Houston.
 Its business district had businesses such as restaurants, grocery stores, barber shops, bakeries, drugstores, and gasoline stations.
 By 1929 it was the largest Mexican settlement in Houston.